Multi-state Practice & FAQs

 Can I have more than one Home State license?

 Yes.
 EMS Personnel are permitted to be licensed in multiple states.
-For the purpose of the EMS Compact, a Home State is any EMS Compact Member State which issues you an EMS license.
-When practicing or working in a Home State, the EMS provider is working on the basis of their State EMS license.
-When working in a Remote State (an EMS Compact Member State in which the EMS provider is not licensed), they are working under the EMS Compact's a Privilege to Practice.
+For the EMS Compact, a Home State is any EMS Compact Member State that issues you an EMS license.
+When practicing or working in a Home State, the EMS provider works based on their State EMS license.
+When working in a Remote State (an EMS Compact Member State where the EMS provider is not licensed), they work under the EMS Compact's Privilege to Practice.

-Can a Remote State investigate or discipline an EMS Provider in that state working under the Privilege to Practice?
+Can a Remote State investigate or discipline an EMS Provider working under the Privilege to Practice in that state?

 Yes.
-Under the authority granted by the EMS Compact legislation, Remote States have the ability to fully investigate EMS Personnel complaints originating in their state, even if the individual under investigation is no longer in their state.
+Under the authority granted by the EMS Compact legislation, Remote States can thoroughly investigate EMS Personnel complaints originating in their state, even if the individual under investigation is no longer in their state.
 Remote States also have the authority to suspend an individual's Privilege to Practice.
 If the Privilege to Practice is suspended by one state, the Privilege to Practice is immediately suspended in all Compact states.

 Can a Remote State suspend or revoke my EMS license?